-This specification establishes the IANA JSON Web Signature and Encryption Header Parameters registry for reserved JWS and JWE header parameter names.
-The registry records the reserved header parameter name and a reference to the specification that defines it.
+This specification establishes the IANA JSON Web Signature and Encryption Header Parameters registry for reserved JWS and JWE Header Parameter Names.
+The registry records the reserved Header Parameter Name and a reference to the specification that defines it.
 The same Header Parameter Name may be registered multiple times, provided that the parameter usage is compatible between the specifications.
+Different registrations of the same Header Parameter Name will typically use different Header Parameter Usage Location(s) values.